 Children of divorced or separated parents.
 Under the rules for medical expenses, a child of divorced or separated parents can be treated as a dependent of both parents if certain requirements are met.
 See Qualifying Child under Whose Medical Expenses Can You Include, earlier.
 However, for purposes of the HCTC, only the custodial parent can treat the child as a qualifying family member, even if the other parent can claim the child as a dependent.
 The custodial parent is the parent having custody for the greater portion of the tax year.

-Family members in certain life events.
-Qualifying family members (spouses and dependents) are eligible to receive the HCTC for any month in 2010 after any of the following events occur.
+Family members in certain life events (enrollment in Medicare, death, or divorce).
+Qualifying family members (spouses and dependents) are considered recipients and are eligible to receive the HCTC in the event that the TAA,